Brandon Duckworth: Career

 Duckworth graduated from Kearns High School in Kearns, Utah, in 1994.
 He attended the College of Southern Idaho and California State University, Fullerton.
 In 1997, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League.

 On August 13, 1997, Duckworth signed with the Philadelphia Phillies as an amateur free agent.
 He made his MLB debut with the Phillies on August 7, 2001, in a home game versus the San Diego Padres, at Philadelphia's Veterans Stadium.
-From 2001 through 2003, Duckworth compiled a 15–18 win–loss record.
+From 2001 through 2003, Duckworth compiled a 15–18 win–loss record in 65 games (58 starts).

 On November 3, 2003, the Phillies traded Duckworth, along with minor leaguers Taylor Buchholz and Ezequiel Astacio, to the Houston Astros for Billy Wagner.
-After spending the next two years in Houston, with limited playing time, Duckworth signed as a free agent with the Pittsburgh Pirates, in December 2005.
+Duckworth spent the next two years in Houston, splitting his playing time between the majors and Triple-A.

+Duckworth signed a minor league contract with the Pittsburgh Pirates on January 5, 2006.
+He began the season with the Triple-A Indianapolis Indians, going 8–3 with a 2.42 ERA in 12 starts.

-Without playing for the Pirates in 2006, Duckworth was traded by Pittsburgh to the Kansas City Royals for cash considerations.
-In his first two seasons with the Royals, his record was 4–10 with a 5.37 earned run average (ERA).
-In 2007, Duckworth picked up the only save of his MLB career, going 3 innings of shutout baseball to close out a 8–3 victory over the Mariners.
+On June 11, 2006, Duckworth was traded by Pittsburgh to the Kansas City Royals for cash considerations.
+He was immediately added to the Royals' starting rotation, and took the loss in his Royals debut on June 13 despite allowing just two earned runs in 5 2/3 innings.
+He finished the season with a 1–5 record and a 6.11 ERA in 10 games (eight starts).
+On April 28, 2007, Duckworth picked up the only save of his MLB career, going three innings of shutout baseball to close out a 8–3 victory over the Seattle Mariners.
 He held down the win for starter Gil Meche.
+Duckworth spent the majority of the season in the bullpen, going 3–5 with one save and a 4.63 ERA in 26 games (three starts).